-In addition, to achieve major steps in terms of sustainability (reduced high-level waste production, better use of resources and higher thermal efficiencies) and to open the way for high-temperature non-electricity applications, new types of reactors based on other coolant technologies are being developed alongside more effective and advanced fuel cycles as promoted by the GIF\.
+In addition, to achieve major steps in terms sustainability (reduced high-level waste production, better use of resources and higher thermal efficiencies) and to open the way for hightemperature non-electricity applications, new types of reactors based on other coolant technologies are being developed alongside more effective and advanced fuel cycles as promoted by the GIF.
 The use of fast reactors in a closed fuel cycle will allow a large increase in efficiency with regard to natural resources (uranium) consumption, by a factor of at least 50, leading to a more sustainable implementation of nuclear energy.
 One of the major concerns of society regarding the implementation of nuclear energy is also the high-level nuclear waste.
 Fast spectrum reactors with closed fuel cycles will allow a significant reduction in radiotoxicity and volume of high-level nuclear waste.
 Advanced reprocessing and fuel manufacturing techniques are needed to recycle the minor actinides in order to meet this goal.

-Some advanced reactors are designed for non-electricity production as a potential application.
-Examples are hydrogen production, desalination of salt water and high-temperature heat applications.
-Fast reactors with a higher outlet temperature than current LWR NPPs can address most needs of industrial steam supply, whilst higher temperature applications are presently well suited for the future High Temperature Reactor (HTR).
-This has been outlined further and acknowledged by international organisation in reports such as IEA (2018) and IAEA (2018).
+Some advanced reactors are designed for nonelectricity production as a potential application.
+Examples are hydrogen production, desalination of sea water and high-temperature heat applications.
+Reactors with a higher outlet temperature than current LWRs can address most needs of industrial steam supply, whilst applications at even higher temperature will be accessible for the future High Temperature Reactor (HTR).
+This has been outlined further and acknowledged by international organization in reports such as IEA (2018) and IAEA (2018).

 There is an increasing interest in small modular reactors (SMRs) and their applications.
 SMRs are defined as power reactors up to 300 MWe, whose components and systems can be shop-fabricated and transported as modules to their designated sites for installation as demand arises.
 Several SMR designs adopt inherent passive safety features and are deployable either as a single or multi-module plant.
-The key driving forces of SMR development are fulfilling the need for flexible power generation for a wider range of users and applications, replacing ageing fossil power plants, providing the opportunity of cogeneration, supplying energy to remote areas or developing countries with small electricity grids, and enabling hybridenergy systems integrating nuclear and renewables.
+The key driving forces of SMR development are fulfilling the need for flexible power generation for a wider range of users and applications, replacing ageing fossil power plants, providing the opportunity of cogeneration, supplying energy to remote areas or developing countries with small electricity grids, and enabling hybrid energy systems integrating nuclear and renewables.